 Business appointments are necessary and the person with whom you are meeting will generally decide the time.
 Avoid scheduling business trips to Belgium during July and August, the week before Easter, and the week between Christmas and New Year’s, as they are prime vacation times.
-It is expected to arrive on time to an appointment, as arriving late may create the impression of unreliability.
 Meetings are generally formal, but first appointments are more social than business oriented, since Belgians prefer to do business with people they know.
-It is best not to remove your jacket during a meeting unless you are invited to do so.
-Business cards are exchanged without formal ritual and it is recommended to have one side translated into Dutch or French (depending on the area of the country where you are doing business).
+Business cards are exchanged without formal ritual, and it is recommended to have one side translated into Dutch or French (depending on the area of the country where you are doing business).
 It is important to use the appropriate language and to avoid speaking French to a Fleming and vice versa.
 English is generally widely spoken within the business community.

 SAFETY AND SECURITY: Despite the terrorist attacks that occurred on March 22, 2016, Belgium remains largely safe.
 Belgian law enforcement and security officials, in close cooperation with neighboring countries, maintain a solid anti-terrorism effort and a peaceful environment for tourists and business.
 However, like other countries that are members of the Schengen Agreement of free cross-border movement, Belgium’s open borders with its European neighbors allow the possibility for terrorist groups to enter/exit the country with anonymity.